pacuna/partitionable/README.md

 ## Usage

-Partitionable assumes the model you want to partition has a `logdate` attribute which will be used for checking the partitions constraints and triggers.
+Partitionable assumes the model you want to partition has a date attribute which will be used for checking the partitions constraints and triggers.

 ### Example

 Let's say you have a model named `ArticleStat` and its respective table named `article_stats`.
+Suppose this model also has a `logdate` attribute of type date.
+We want to partition this data by month and year using this attribute.

 First, add the module to `app/models/application_record.rb`: